 Many will tell you that it is an e-discovery best practice to classify document families consistently and that “parent-child relationships” (such as emails and attachments) should be preserved during document production in litigation.

 But should you take a “best practice” at face value because an e-discovery blog suggests that it is so?
 Truth is, although we think it is a good idea, there is no hard and fast rule.
 But, there are a few legal arguments to support producing document families intact.
-Bottom line: it is probably best to agree with opposing counsel ahead of time about production of document families during discovery.
+Bottom line: it is probably best to agree with opposing counsel ahead of time about production of document families during discovery, this is especially true if documents referenced in an email are not actually attached, but included via hyperlink.

 Download our Rule 26(f) Action Items now!